 Now, for the government to take the claimant off disability the government must prove 2 things:

 - That improvement is sufficient to allow a return to “substantial gainful activity” (i.e., work).

 If social security takes someone off of social security disability it is in the context of what is called a Continuing Disability Review.
-Most disability claimant are in fact reviewed at some point.
+Most disability claimants are in fact reviewed at some point.
 You will be given general notice in the Award Letter that comes after the Fully Favorable.
 If you have an attorney, make sure you cover this issue before you part ways.

 4. If you face a Continuing Disability Review, you may not be able to rely on back benefits to pay a lawyer to represent you.

-If, however, you are not successfull in the appeal of your benefit termination, you will have to pay social security back the benefits you have continued to get.
+If, however, you are not successful in the appeal of your benefit termination, you will have to pay social security back the benefits you have continued to get.
 Most disability claimants with a termination of benefits letter will understandably appeal within10 days to continue to get their disability check.
 This means, however, that there are no past-due disability benefits from which to pay an attorney.

 5. Don’t get complacent: stay in medical treatment and consider work activity carefully.

 The bottom line: work activity and social security disability do not mix.
-Supplementing your social security disability with part-time work will come back to bite you everytime!
-Once on disability there is only one reason to work: to test an recover or improvement in you health to see if you can in fact return to full time work and get off disability.
+Supplementing your social security disability with part-time work will come back to bite you every time!
+Once on disability, there is only one reason to work: to test improvement in your health to see if you can in fact return to full-time work and get off disability.